 • 2011 Turkey and the Greek islands of the Aegean.
 Overwintered in Crete.
 Side trip to Nepal.

 • 2012: Sailed to Italy, France, Spain, Morocco and the Canary Islands.
 Side trip to South Africa and Swaziland

 • 2013: Sailed to Gran Canaria then Tenerife.
 Flew to Barcelona, South of France, U.K., New York and walked parts of the Appalachian and Pacific Crest Trails.
 Sailed from Gran Canaria to Tenerife and then South West to the Cape Verde Islands.

-* 2014: Sailed to the South American coast across the Atlantic in 17 days.
+* 2014: Sailed to Suriname, on the South American coast across the Atlantic in 17 days.
 Then sailed up the coast to the island of Tobago, Grenada, the Grenadines and then the ABCs.

-Expect to continue through the Caribbean Island chain to Panama this year and fly to NZ in September.
-The final part of the circumnavigation will be across the Pacific Ocean next year.
+Expect to continue on to Panama and the canal transit later this year.
+The final part of the circumnavigation will be across the Pacific Ocean in 2015.

 |1978 to 2014 Alison and Geoff's Joint Adventures in Summary||